Skip to main content

 The universities and DeiC are collaborating on the establishment and operation of a national HPC landscape, which will ensure the necessary and sufficient computing power for Danish research now and in the future.
 The universities handle operations and development, while DeiC has a coordinating role.

-The national HPC landscape consists of five different types of supercomputers and a user interface.
+The national HPC landscape consists of four different types of supercomputers and a user interface.

 DeiC Interactive HPC